uls-mad/islandora_metadata/Migration_Scripts/README.md

 To begin the data migration workflow, create a batch directory and add in the Solr export CSV files for the collections in the batch.

 1. Run `solr_to_i2.py`.
-2. Select the input directory containing the batch CSV file(s).
+2. Select the batch directory containing the batch CSV file(s) using the file dialog or enter the directory path in the terminal.
 3. Monitor progress in the GUI and terminal.
 4. Processed files will be saved to their corresponding subdirectories.
     - Processed metadata records are saved to an output CSV file with a timestamped filename in the `metadata` subdirectory